skip to main content

 The Office of Student Affairs will strive to:

-1. Provide advice and pertinent information to those applying to the Texas A&M Irma Lerma Rangel School of Pharmacy;
+1. Provide advice and pertinent information to those applying to the Texas A&M Irma Lerma Rangel School of Pharmacy through advising sessions, informational sessions, and various recruitment events;

-3. Introduce and familiarize new students with the School of Pharmacy during Pre-Orientation and Orientation programs;
+3. Introduce and familiarize new students with the School of Pharmacy during Pre-Orientation and General Orientation programs

 4. Collaborate with faculty, staff and students to provide a welcoming, engaging and student-centered learning environment;